Where to Walk, Run or Bike in Beverly Hills

 The park provides a beautiful, peaceful green space with picnic tables, a playground area, an arbor and benches.
 There is also a small stream that flows through the park where children and their pets can walk and splash in, a feature long loved and appreciated by local families and visitors alike.

 Across the street, on the eastern side of Coldwater Canyon Drive and adjacent to the fire station, is a well maintained soft surface running track perfect for walkers or joggers, young and old.

 In between sightseeing, gourmet lunches and world-class shopping, explore the city’s parks and neighborhoods, which are perfectly suited to everything from walking to running to biking.

-For more ways to experience the best in Beverly Hills, visit our Discover Beverly Hills section.
+For more ways to experience the best in Beverly Hills, visit Discover Beverly Hills.